 COMMUNICATION & FUNDRAISING:

 Primarily based in the office (5 minutes from the school and volunteer house).
-We always need one or two volunteers to help in the office with tasks such as maintaining our website and updating our Facebook page, replying to emails, applications/feedback, etc.
+We sometimes need one or two volunteers to help in the office with tasks such as maintaining our website and fundraising.

 We are currently looking to produce promotional materials, posters and donation boxes, etc (as cheaply as possible), and trying to reach out into the local community and to local businesses, such as hostels, etc, to support and promote our project.